shivadharmi/vue2-library-template/README.md

 - [Husky] - Husky improves your commits and more 🐶 woof!
 - And many other plugins

-And of course Vue-Library-Template itself is open source with a [public repository][VLT] on GitHub.
+And of course Vue2-Library-Template itself is open source with a [public repository][VLT] on GitHub.

 ## Installation
 Requires [Node.js](https://nodejs.org/) v10+ to run.